Lavender Essential Oil

 Using lavender oil during a migraine may help calm or conquer some symptoms more quickly (Sasannejad, et al., 2012).
 Breathe in the oil or apply a diluted solution to the temples.
 If insufficiently diluted, the oil could irritate the skin at the application site.
 Lavender oil can be toxic when taken orally at certain doses (NCCAM, 2012).

-For the most part unless mentioned otherwise, each tea bag will make 2 cups of tea; one ounce of just an herb is about a sandwich bag, and sometimes a little more.
-If an ounce of herb tea it would be about 1/2 a sandwich bag.
+For the most part unless mentioned otherwise, each tea bag will make 3 to 4 cups of tea; If loose herb tea,two ounces will make about 23 cups of tea .
+One ounce of just an herb is about a sandwich bag, and sometimes a little more.
 If it is a root herb such as burdock root it is heavier, thus an ounce would be about a quarter of a sandwich bag.
 Comfrey, plantain and nettle leaves would be in a quart size bag.